 A number of species associated with freshwater habitats are becoming more abundant, although differences between their ecological requirements make it unlikely that there is a single causal factor common to all.
-For Mallard, the CBC/BBS increase was matched by a WBS/WBBS increase of 169% over 42 years.
+For Mallard, the CBC/BBS increase was matched by a WBS/WBBS increase of 165% over 43 years.
 The long-term increases recorded for Mute Swan on both CBC/BBS and WBS/WBBS plots are likely to be the result, at least in part, of banning the use of lead weights by anglers, which took effect in 1986.
 Greylag Goose, Shelduck, Canada Goose, Coot and Goosander are other wildfowl among this report's increasing species.

 Two widespread raptors have shown remarkable recoveries from low population levels after the banning of certain poisonous farmland pesticides in the early 1960s, assisted by lower levels of illegal predator control.
-Buzzards increased in England by 850% between 1967 and 2017, with an increase of 46% over the last ten years alone.
-Sparrowhawks, too scarce for CBC to monitor until the mid 1970s, show a 87% increase over the 42-year period from 1975 to 2017.
+Buzzards increased in England by 856% between 1967 and 2018.
+Sparrowhawks, too scarce for CBC to monitor until the mid 1970s, show a 79% increase over the 43-year period from 1975 to 2018.
 However, their recovery appears to have been completed earlier than Buzzard's, and the population is now in moderate decline (for unknown reasons), prompting a lower level alert to be raised over the 25-year period (see Latest long-term alerts).